abhinavuppala/ResumeCustomizer/README.md

 You should also be able to run it through Docker Desktop.

+Then to host the frontend:

+1. Navigate to frontend/ in a different terminal
+2. Run `npm run dev`, and go to localhost:3000

+This runs locally and works better for personal use.
+I haven't hosted it yet since I need to implement a way for other users to add their own API keys when making requests, as I don't have the kind of money to let people use my API key.

 This will run our server on port 8080.
 It has the following endpoints: